yifanwang97/Explainable-fuzzy-integral/README.md

 Please refer to the folder (i.e., 1_fuzzy_integral_fold1).

 #### Baseline
-Run "testing_acc_test.py"
+Run "testing_acc_test.py".

-We can get classification accuracy of trained ResNet18 models on the single-feature testing datasets.
+We can get the classification accuracy of trained ResNet18 models on the single-feature testing datasets.

 The testing results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/testing_accuracy.txt".